Michael Savage: Radio

-The rejection by publishers of his 1994 manuscript about illegal immigration and epidemics prompted Savage to record a demo tape with a mock radio talk show about the contents of the work.
+The rejection by publishers of his 1994 manuscript about illegal immigration and epidemics prompted Weiner (adopting the Savage pseudonym) to record a demo tape with a mock radio talk show about the contents of the work.
 He mailed this tape to 250 radio stations in an attempt to change careers and become a radio talk show host.
 On March 21, 1994, Savage began his radio career on KGO (a San Francisco news/talk radio station) as a fill-in host for liberal Ray Taliaferro's overnight show and later as a weekend host.
 At the time, his slogan was "To the right of Rush and to the left of God."
 The show quickly became a local hit.

 Later in 1994, KGO parent company Capital Cities/ABC Inc. purchased the station KSFO and changed it to a conservative talk format.
 On January 2, 1995, the first day of KSFO's new format, Savage debuted as host of afternoon drive time show The Savage Nation.
 By 2000, Savage was the most popular afternoon drive host among all adults in San Francisco Arbitron ratings.

 In 1999, Talk Radio Network began syndicating part of The Savage Nation nationally.
 Starting September 21, 2000, The Savage Nation became an entirely national show distributed by TRN.

 In mid-2006, Savage had 8–10 million listeners per week, which made his show the third most widely heard broadcast in the United States at that time.
 Savage has described his listeners as "literate callers with intelligence, wit, and energy."
 He has described his show's production as one with a "... hard edge combined with humor and education ...
 Those who listen to me say they hear a bit of Plato, Henry Miller, Jack Kerouac, Moses, Jesus, and Frankenstein."
 Mark de la Viña of the San Jose Mercury News wrote of Savage: "In contrast to Rush Limbaugh, Sean Hannity and Laura Schlessinger, Bay Area-based Savage mixes conservative diatribe and blunt observations with acerbic humor and the gift of gab."

 By 2009, The Savage Nation had an audience of 8 to 10 million listeners on 400 stations across the United States, making it the second most listened-to radio talk show in the country at the time.
 Around that time, Savage asked his audience for their opinion prior to consenting to a profile interview by Kelefa Sanneh of The New Yorker; Savage eventually accepted that offer and the New Yorker profile, titled "Party of One", was published in the August 3, 2009, issue, which covered Savage's life and personality in great detail.